iNPUTmice/SecureConversation/README.md

 If something goes wrong Conversations usually exposes very little information in the UI (other than the fact that something didn't work).
-However, with adb (android debug bridge) you can squeeze some more information out of Conversations.
+However, with adb (android debug bridge), you can squeeze some more information out of Conversations.
-This information is especially useful if you are experiencing trouble with your connection or with file transfer.
+This information is especially useful if you are experiencing trouble with your connection or by file transfer.

 To use adb you have to connect your mobile phone to your computer with a USB cable and install `adb`.
-Most Linux systems have pre-built packages for that tool.
+Most Linux systems have prebuilt packages for that tool.
 On Debian/Ubuntu, for example, it is called `android-tools-adb`.

 Furthermore, you might have to enable 'USB debugging' in the Developer options of your